 Research tells us that children who do not reach their grade level reading by grade three are four times more likely to drop out of high school.

-Four Summer Success camps delivered a two-week program focused on targeted literacy strategies to help students maintain or improve their reading levels over the summer months.
-In addition, one of the Summer Success camps helped newcomer children develop their English language skills.
+Summer Success camps delivered a two week program focused on targeted literacy strategies to help students in grades 1, 2 and 3 maintain or improve their grade level reading during the summer months preventing summer learning slide preventing them from falling further behind in the fall.

 Summer Success camps allowed students to engage in supportive learning, while providing nutritious meals and snacks, exciting mini-excursions, books to take home and a backpack full of school supplies to start school in the fall.